Altinn/altinn-studio-docs/content/app/development/ux/components/images/_index.en.md

 For more guidelines and examples, see [UUtilsynet](https://www.uutilsynet.no/regelverk/bilder-og-grafikk/205).

 ---
-## Add and configure component
+## Add and configure the component

-A component can be added in [Altinn Studio Designer](/app/getting-started/ui-editor/) by dragging it from the left-side panel to the page area in the middle.
+You can add a component in [Altinn Studio Designer](/app/getting-started/ui-editor/) by dragging it from the left-side panel to the page area in the middle.
- Select the component you want to configure by clicking it.
-This will bring up the following configuration panel for the component on the right-hand side.
+Selecting the component brings up its configuration panel on the right-hand side.

+{{% notice warning %}}
+We are currently updating Altinn Studio Designer with more configuration options!
+ We'll update the documentation to reflect the new changes once they are stable.
+{{% /notice %}}

 {{<content-version-selector classes="thin-border">}}
 {{<content-version-container version-label="Altinn Studio Designer">}}